ldb/lua-telegram-bot/README.md

 ```
 Include your bot token as parameter for `configure()`.

-The `bot` Table exports following variables and functions:
+The `bot` Table exports variables and functions which return the following return values:

+### Return values

+All functions return a table as received from the server if called successfully as their first return value.
+This does *not* mean the request was successful, for example in case of a bad `offset` in `getUpdates()`.

+A function returns `nil` and an `error description` if it was wrongly called (missing parameters).

 ### Variables

 ```lua
 id